JacobSNGoodwin/rf-network/README.md

 ## Usage

 You will need to parse the Touchstone file into a string before using this class.
-This can be done in browser java script with an input of type file, or in node using fs.readFile().
+This can be done in browser Javascript with an input of type file, or in node using fs.readFile().

 To load the stringified touchstone file into the Network class, use the following.

-The filename is passed to the Network constructor to simplify determining the number of ports and then error checking.
+The filename is passed to the Network constructor to simplify determining the number of ports as well as in error checking.

 ```
 import Network from 'rf-network'